-At our 2018 Annual Meeting, approximately 99.1% of the votes cast by stockholders on the advisory vote on executive compensation were in favor of the compensation of our named executive officers.
-The Board and Compensation Committee reviewed these final vote results together with the other factors and data discussed in this Compensation Discussion and Analysis and determined that, given the significant level of support of our approach to compensation by our stockholders, no significant changes to our executive compensation policies and decisions with respect to our 2018 compensation programs and policies were necessary.
-However, we regularly review our executive compensation to ensure compliance with our pay-for-performance philosophy.
+At our 2019 Annual Meeting, approximately 99.4% of the votes cast by stockholders on the advisory vote on executive compensation were in favor of the compensation of our named executive officers.
+The Board and Compensation Committee reviewed these final vote results and determined that, given the significant level of support of our approach to compensation by our stockholders, stockholders were not demanding significant changes to our executive compensation policies.
+However, we regularly review our executive compensation to ensure compliance with our pay-for-performance philosophy and when evaluating the other factors and data discussed in this Compensation Discussion and Analysis, the Board and the Compensation Committee determined to update our 2019 compensation programs and policies to further align executive compensation with our performance by granting PSUs.